Shraddha2104/AI-Assignment-2/README.md

 ## Class Tournament

-The final project for this course was structured around creating this adversarial AI so that the teams in class could compete in one final tournament on the last day of class.
+The final project for this course was structured around creating this AI agent so that the student's bots in class could compete with each other and one with the TA's bot in one final tournament on the last day of class.